nyancrimew/maia.crimew.gay/src/decks/fuckstalkerware.md

 * over 230gb of exfiltrated data<!-- .element: class="fragment" -->
   * source code, databases<!-- .element: class="fragment" -->
-  * photos, calls, messages, geolocation and ambient audio recordings from phones<!-- .element: class="fragment" -->
+  * photos, calls and ambient audio recordings from phones<!-- .element: class="fragment" -->
 * some account owners have spied on as much as 30 different devices over the course of multiple years, stalking some people accross multiple phone changes<!-- .element: class="fragment" -->
 * dataset actually makes it somewhat possible to identify victims, containing some imeis and phone numbers<!-- .element: class="fragment" -->